MasonStokes/AlgorithmsJava/README.md

-## Algorithms
+## Algorithms and Data Structures

-Algorithms practice code in Java.
+Algorithms and Data Structures practice code in Java.